Knowledge Hub

 Legal risks arise when there is a breach of contract with associated legal claims and potential litigation.

 If you fail to meet your contractual obligations, you run the risk of a claim for damages and litigation.
-Equally, if a supplier fails to deliver, then you face making claims and incurring legal costs, and the failure could then cause you to breach your contracts with your customers.
+Equally, if a supplier fails to deliver, you face making claims and incurring legal costs, which could cause you to breach your contracts with your customers.

-Contract disputes often arise when there is a difference of opinion between you and the other party as to whether a contract has been properly fulfilled.
+Contract disputes often arise when you and the other party have a different opinion regarding whether a contract has been adequately fulfilled.
 In other words, have you done exactly what you said you would do in the contract?
 This can relate, for example, to confidentiality, quality or timeliness.

-Contractual disputes can be costly and time consuming.
-These risks can be mitigated by adopting contract lifecycle management, which includes the standardisation of contracts, so as to make it easier for you to understand and manage risks.
-Our article, contract lifecycle management, outlines the basics of what you need to do.
+Contractual disputes can be costly and time-consuming.
+These risks can be mitigated by adopting contract lifecycle management, which involves streamlining and standardising contracts to clarify obligations and make risks easier to manage.

-Other legal risks stem from compliance and regulatory obligations, infringement or misuse of your intellectual property or you infringing the intellectual property of others.
+Other legal risks stem from compliance and regulatory obligations, the infringement or misuse of your intellectual property, or your infringing the intellectual property of others.

 Security